All Episodes

 Can't do it.

-You're just gonna have to uh wait twenty years to see if I paid my taxes.
+Just going to have to wait 20 years to see if I paid my taxes.

 I wonder how that will go over when the federal government's on the other side.